-- Local Control Accountability Plan (LCAP) A document that includes achievement data and identifies the district's goals, planned actions, and expenditures to improve student outcomes. - School Curriculum Plan Provides detailed information about the curriculum, assessments, and annual improvement goals. - School Plan for Student Achievement (SPSA) A description of planned actions, and expenditures to achieve district and school goals.
-The SPSA is based on an analysis of achievement data, parent and student survey data, and is approved by the School Site Council. - School Accountability Report Card Provides specific information about the school and district including standardized testing information, teacher training, and school safety policies and practices.
+- Local Control Accountability Plan (LCAP) A document that includes achievement data and identifies the district's goals, planned actions, and expenditures to improve student outcomes. - School Curriculum Plan Provides detailed information about the curriculum, assessments, and annual improvement goals. - Single School Plan for Student Achievement (SPSA) A description of planned actions, and expenditures to achieve district and schools goals.
+The SPSA is based on an analysis of achievement data, parent and student survey data, and is approved by the School Site Council. - School Accountability Report Card (SARC) Provides specific information about the school and district including standardized testing information, teacher training, and school safety policies and practices.
 Available on the school website or through the school office. - District/School Safety Plan Provides information about safety procedures and safe school climate.
-Available on the District/school website. - Retention/Promotion Policy Provides information about the guidelines for promotion and retention. - Uniform Complaint Procedures The school district has established procedures to address allegations of unlawful discrimination and complaints alleging violation of state or federal laws governing educational programs.
+Available on the District/school website. - Retention/Promotion Policy Provides information about the guidelines for promotion and retention. - District Homework Policy Included in the High Desert Student Handbook. - Uniform Complaint Procedures The school district has established procedures to address allegations of unlawful discrimination and complaints alleging violation of state or federal laws governing educational programs.
 Information about the complaint policies is available including complaints concerning schools, school personnel, and complaints about state and federal programs such as special education and Title I. You may contact the District Office at 269-0750 to obtain a copy of the district's complaint procedures.